 Home to the state’s premier health and biomedical research institute, Sansom Institute for Health Research at City East, UniSA is now building a health presence in the west of the city in the South Australian Government’s Health and Biomedical Precinct, aligning its research to future connections with the new Royal Adelaide Hospital and the South Australian Health and Medical Research Institute (SAHMRI).

-UniSA is committed to being an integral part of this precinct, bringing its health, technology and science expertise to the project with the development of UniSA’s Health Innovation Building.
+UniSA is committed to being an integral part of this precinct, bringing its health, technology and science expertise to the project with the development of the UniSA Cancer Research Institute.

 The precinct will be the largest of its kind in the southern hemisphere integrating top health, research and education infrastructure within a thriving 21st century hub.